MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     This is required in order to synchronize tenants later in the upgrade process.
 This is required because the application database still contains the old metadata for the C/AL application objects, and these should not be synchronized with the tenant.
 By making this change, only system objects will by synchronized with the tenant.
 If you omit this step, you will get conflicts because of duplicate object IDs.

+4. Temporarily disable task scheduler on the server instance for purposes of upgrade.

+    ```
+    Set-NavServerConfiguration -ServerInstance BC150 -KeyName "EnableTaskScheduler" -KeyValue false
+    ```

-4. Restart the server instance.
+5. Restart the server instance.

     ```
     Restart-NAVServerInstance -ServerInstance BC150
     ```

 5. Publish version 15 system symbols extension.

     The symbols extension contains the required platform symbols that the base application depends on.
 The symbols extension package is called **System.app**.
 You find it where the **AL Development Environment** is installed, which by default is C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment.